ammar257ammar/psbap-core/README.md

 PSnpBind core library is the main library for PSnpBind data processing and database construction.

-This repository is part of the "Pocket SNPs Effect On Protein-Ligand Binding Affinity Project (PSnpBind)" and it is a needed to reproduce the work as described in the main repository
+This repository is part of the "Pocket SNPs Effect On Protein-Ligand Binding Affinity Project (PSnpBind)" and it is needed to reproduce the work as described in the main repository

 https://github.com/ammar257ammar/PSnpBind-Build